 *PLEASE ADD HST TO ALL PRICES

 Open Studio: only for those who have taken an introductory workshop with us.
 Sign up for 3 – 6 hours of studio time.
 No teaching/facilitation.
 Bring your own substrates.
 The hive will provide everything else.
 Cost is $18/hr. for minimum of 3 hours.
 Times: 1 – 4pm unless otherwise arranged.

 Full-Day Workshops: these run all day from 10am til 4pm with a lunch break of 45 min.
 Cost for full day workshop is $200 or $370 for two day workshops.

 Half-Day Introduction: Now available for those who would like to try it out, but cannot make it to a full day workshop… 1pm – 4:30pm.
 Cost:$130 each.

 Connect + Create: An intentional open studio for advanced students that are interested in delving into the creative process on a monthly basis – with each month exploring a new theme.
-2017 is already full, call to be added to the wait list.
+2017 is full, call to be added to the wait list.
 10am – 4pm.
 Cost:$330 for one season (3 open studios, either the first Saturday or third Sunday of every month).
+Call or email Andrea for availability.

 Encaustic Class Schedule: